Wilton Protective Order Lawyer

 When do Courts Impose Protective Orders in Wilton?

 Protective orders in Wilton are most often issued in domestic violence cases.
 Domestic violence is not a specific offense but refers to certain crimes alleged between members of the same family, household, or dating relationship.

 Both civil and criminal courts may issue protective orders, and the terms can be very broad, prohibiting all communication between parties, or restrict only certain types of conduct.
-Protective orders can impose a serious burden on your life, but a Wilton protective order lawyer may be able to seek more favorable terms.
+Protective orders can impose a serious burden on your life, but a Wilton lawyer may be able to seek more favorable terms.

 What Happens When I Violate a Protective Order?

 You will be charged with a felony.
 Violation of a criminal protective order is addressed in Connecticut General Statutes (C.G.S.) §53a-223.
 Courts treat a breach of an order as a Class D felony unless the violation involves:

 When a violation involves one of these factors, then the offense is treated as a Class C felony.
 A Wilton attorney could seek to prove that any alleged violation of a protective order lacked this type of violent behavior.